openvinotoolkit/openvino/docs/notebooks/nano-llava-multimodal-chatbot-with-output.rst

 .. parsed-literal::

-    The image features a white, fluffy lamb with a playful expression.
+    The image features a white, fluffy lamb with a playful, cheerful expression.
 The lamb is positioned in the center of the image, and it appears to be in motion, as if it's running.
-The lamb's fur is fluffy and white, and it has a cute, adorable appearance.
-The lamb's eyes are wide open, and it has a big, black nose.
-The lamb's ears are also visible, and it has a cute, adorable expression.
-The lamb's mouth is open, and it seems to be smiling.
-The lamb's legs are also visible, and it appears to be in motion, as if it's running.
-The lamb
+The lamb's face is white and it has a cute, adorable expression.
+It has a pair of bright, black eyes that are wide open, and it has a small, pink nose.
+The lamb's ears are also white and are quite large.
+The lamb's legs are white and are positioned behind it.
+The lamb's tail is also white and is quite long.
+The lamb's body is fluffy and it covers a large portion of the

 Interactive demo